tldr-pages/tldr/pages/linux/lsinitrd.md

 `lsinitrd {{path/to/initramfs.img}}`

-- List dracut modules included in the initramfs image:
+- List modules included in the initramfs image:

 `lsinitrd --mod`